“The Tuvan throat singing phenomenon that is SORIAH will take you to that holy place whenever you lend an ear to his music.”

 “Totally breathtaking.
 SORIAH conjures up a haunting sonic otherworld, drifting, dreamy, menacing and malefic, a rumbling, whirring dark ambient dronescape, thick with natural timbre and dense with subtle overtones.”

 When not visiting or competing in Tuva, SORIAH showcases to sold-out crowds in Europe, Japan, Mexico, and the United States.
 He has shared the stage with artists including Peter Murphy and David J (Bauhaus), cEvin Key (Skinny Puppy), Perry Farrell (Jane’s Addiction), Liberation Movement, and Clan of Xymox.
 He has contributed to studio recordings of Modest Mouse, The Dandy Warhols, Thor and Friends and Hans Joachim Roedelius.
 He was also a noted performer at the 2009 Peace Ball to celebrate Obama’s inauguration in Washington, D.C.

-He also has collaborated with the renown soundtrack composer, Yasunori Nishiki on an upcoming 2021 Konami video game release.
+He also has collaborated with the renown soundtrack composer, Yasunori Nishiki on the 2021 Konami video game “Solomon Program”.

 Through his extensive humanitarian work, SORIAH remains dedicated to reminding audiences of traditions that transcend time and cultural boundaries, heightening awareness and revealing the divinity of each precious moment.